rkreutz/UIntX/README.md

 typealias UIntX32 = UIntX<UInt32>
 typealias UIntX64 = UIntX<UInt64>
 ```
-These are there strictly for convenience so `UIntX` is already specialised, you may use them or use the completed declaration of `UIntX` specialising it's base value, e.g. `UIntX<UInt>`.
+These are there strictly for convenience so `UIntX` is already specialised, you may use them or use the complete declaration of `UIntX` specialising it's base value, e.g. `UIntX<UInt>`.

 There are two prefered ways of initialising `UIntX`.
 The first one is the most straight forward, you just need to provide a `UnsignedInteger` as the initialiser sole argument, like:
 ```swift